Things to Do in Orlando With Toddlers

 Family-friendly animal encounters and live shows are the top attractions for toddlers at SeaWorld’s main Orlando theme park, starting with the Dolphin Nursery — a special viewing area where you and your children can watch baby and mother dolphins at play.

 Throughout the park, you’ll discover numerous other viewing areas where toddlers can marvel at a wide range of aquatic life, plus special shows where the park’s residents strut their stuff.
-The stars of Sesame Street even get into the action at Elmo Rocks, with a dedicated land based on the long-running TV series scheduled to debut in 2019.
+And of course, SeaWorld is now home to Sesame Street Land™, packed with themed rides, character encounters, interactive play, dining and shopping based on the long-running TV series, plus the park's first-ever parade!

-SeaWorld’s other Orlando properties, Discovery Cove™ and Aquatica, SeaWorld’s Waterpark™, offer gentle adventures for preschoolers, too.
+SeaWorld’s other Orlando properties, Discovery Cove® and Aquatica® Orlando, offer gentle adventures for toddlers, too.
 From frolicking in pint-sized waters at Aquatica, to coming face-to-face with wild animals and birds at Discovery Cove, both options promise endless fun for little ones.